kodecocodes/vapor-til/README.md

   </a>
 </p>

-The book is available on the [Ray Wenderlich store](https://store.raywenderlich.com/products/server-side-swift-with-vapor).
+The book is available on the [raywenderlich.com store](https://store.raywenderlich.com/products/server-side-swift-with-vapor).

 ## Video Course